-The first destination where you need to go is Cusco, a small city in the Andes and worth exploring itself.
+The first destination where you need to go to Cusco, a small city in the Andes and worth exploring itself.
 Flights to Peru usually have a stopover in the nations’ capital Lima first before the connecting flight will take you to Cusco.
 There are selected flights from few destinations (for example Bogotá in Colombia) that will take you directly there.
 Once there you have different options for your trip to Machu Picchu.
 Most packages start in the Sacred Valley.
 You can either go by train to Aguas Calientes, the lovely town at Machu Picchu, with the option to take the ultimate luxury Hiram Bingham train for a special honeymoon experience.
 Or for every hiking-enthusiastic newlyweds, there are multi-day hikes that will take you there.
-Among the most famous one is the Inca Trail where you can walk along the original Inca Trail with final destination Machu Picchu.
+Among the most famous ones is the Inca Trail where you can walk along the original Inca Trail with final destination Machu Picchu.

 What to do during your stay?

 Before your arrival in Aguas Calientes take a few days to wander around the city of Cusco.
-The cobblestone-alley filled city with its special charm is definitely worth exploring.
-It is surrounded with numerous ancient Inca sites, such as the complex Sacsayhuaman on top of the Cusco hills or the Temple of the Sun Qoricancha in the city center.
+The cobblestone-alley filled the city with its special charm is definitely worth exploring.
+It is surrounded by numerous ancient Inca sites, such as the complex Sacsayhuaman on top of the Cusco hills or the Temple of the Sun Qoricancha in the city center.

 Once you have arrived in Aguas Calientes there are plenty of hotels that are happy to be at your service for your honeymoon.
-For example, the Tierra Viva Machu Picchu or the Inkaterra Machu Picchu Pueblo Hotel with great customer service, high-class accommodations and assistance, that are experienced with organizing honeymoons for couples.
+For example, the Tierra Viva Machu Picchu or the Inkaterra Machu Picchu Pueblo Hotel with great customer service, high-class accommodations, and assistance, that are experienced with organizing honeymoons for couples.

 If you want to stroll through the city you will find a lot of restaurants and bars where you can enjoy your free time.
-Or you can visit the Aguas Calientes hot springs, natural hot tubs only a short walk away from the city and perfect to rest and loosen up a bit on your vacation.
-It is also said that the hot springs can cure you from any pain you might have.
+Or you can visit the Aguas Calientes hot springs, natural hot tubs only a short walk away from the city, and perfect to rest and loosen up a bit on your vacation.
+It is also said that the hot springs can cure you of any pain you might have.

-During your visit at Machu Picchu you will not only have the chance to be mystified by the fascinating sanctuary, but you can extend your experience by hiking the surrounding mountains for an incredible view.
+During your visit to Machu Picchu you will not only have the chance to be mystified by the fascinating sanctuary, but you can extend your experience by hiking the surrounding mountains for an incredible view.
 One of them is Machu Picchu Mountain, the “older” brother of Huayna Picchu, which is the most popular hike you can do there.
 However, the vista from Machu Picchu Mountain is absolutely stunning, from a birds-eye view capture the whole Inca site with its surroundings and enjoy the soothing and serene energy.
 Please note that you do need an extra entrance ticket for this extra hike.

 What do you think about a Machu Picchu honeymoon?
-Treat yourself with a romantic, reinvigorating and incomparable journey to start your new life together!
+Treat yourself with a romantic, reinvigorating, and incomparable journey to start your new life together!